 - 50g butter

-- Bring a pan of water to the boil, add the sprouts and simmer for 5 mins.
+- Bring a large pan of water to the boil and simmer the sprouts for 5 mins.

 - Test with a sharp knife to see if they are cooked through.

-- Drain and tip back into the pan, add the butter and plenty of seasoning and turn the spouts over until they are well coated.
+- Drain and tip back into the pan along with the butter and plenty of seasoning.
+Gently turn the sprouts over with a wooden spoon or spatula until they are well-coated.

-The one rule that holds true for cooking sprouts on the hob is that you should try and avoid cooking them for more than 5 minutes or the sulphurous compounds (isothiocyanates) within them will start to break down – and they will start to smell.
-The longer you cook them for, the stronger the smell will get.
+The one rule that holds true for cooking sprouts on the hob is that you should try to avoid cooking them for more than 5 minutes or the sulphurous compounds (isothiocyanates) within them will start to break down – and they will smell.
+The longer you cook them, the stronger the smell will get.

-Halve, quarter or shred your sprouts to minimise the cooking time.
-If your sprouts are larger than average and if you want them to remain whole, you can of course cook them for longer.
-They will probably need 7 or 8 minutes to cook through.
+Halve, quarter or shred sprouts to minimise the cooking time.
+If the sprouts are larger than average and you want them to remain whole, you can of course cook them for longer.
+They will probably need 7-8 minutes to cook through.

 Don’t cut a cross in the base of your sprouts.
-It won’t make them cook any quicker or better, and it makes prepping them take longer.
+It won’t make them cook any more quickly and makes prepping them take longer.

-Steamed: Steam halved sprouts in a steamer set over a pan of simmering water, or in a microwave for 5 minutes (longer if they need it).
+Steam halved sprouts in a steamer set over a pan of simmering water, or in a microwave for 5 mins (longer if needed).
 Season and dress with butter and a squeeze of orange.

-Roasted: Toss sprouts in a little oil and tip into a pan with bacon lardons or wrap each in pancetta, roast at 200C/180C fan/gas 6 for 20-30 minutes or until tender.
+Toss sprouts in a little oil and tip into a baking dish with bacon lardons (or wrap each in pancetta first).
+Roast at 200C/180C fan/gas 6 for 20-30 minutes, or until tender.

-Pan-fried: Heat some oil in a large frying pan over a medium heat.
-Put halved sprouts in, cut-side down, leave to sizzle for 10 mins then dot with butter and carry on cooking for 10 mins until dark brown.
-Season and scatter over some sesame seeds
+Heat some oil in a large frying pan over a medium heat.
+Put halved sprouts in, cut-side down, leave to sizzle for 10 mins, then dot with butter and cook for 10 mins more until dark brown.
+Season and scatter over some sesame seeds.

-Deep-fried: Heat a large, heavy-bottomed saucepan filled a third full with oil until it reads 190C on a thermometer, or a piece of bread browns in it within 15 secs.
-Carefully add the sprouts and cook for 3 mins until deep golden brown.
-Drain on kitchen paper, then scatter with flaky sea salt.
+Fill a large, heavy-bottomed saucepan no more than a third full with oil and heat until it reads 190C on a thermometer or a piece of bread browns in the oil within 15 secs.
+Carefully drop in the sprouts and fry for 3 mins until deep golden brown.
+Drain on kitchen paper, then scatter with sea salt.

-Creamed: Steam or simmer sprouts for 3-4 mins until tender then roughly chop.
-Fry a finely chopped onion in butter until tender, stir in the sprouts and add some cream, a grating of nutmeg and heat together.
+Steam or simmer sprouts for 3-4 mins until tender, then roughly chop.
+Fry a finely chopped onion in butter until tender, stir in the sprouts and add some cream and a grating of nutmeg and heat together.